mr-ravin/lambda_psi_neuron_field_experiment/README.md

 output_psi
 ```

-For variants that do not use a Lambda-Psi field (i.e. does not use `--field-on-output`) does not add a field to the output layer.
+For non-field variants (traditional, traditional_relu, aptx, and aptx_relu), the `--field-on-output` option has no effect because these architectures do not contain Lambda–Psi fields.

-The default grid contains:
+The default grid contains (Case 1: Lambda-Psi is applied on: Hidden Layers and Output Layer):

 ```text
 5 datasets × 10 variants × 5 learning rates × 5 seeds = 1250 runs